 Uhh, is that a recipe for amazingness or what?
 Believe me, it is.

-The simplicity in this recipe is that once your glaze is together, you just layer your slider bottoms, mayo, turkey, cheese, and slider tops in a casserole dish and cover everything with the glaze.
+The simplicity of these easy turkey sliders is that once your glaze is together, you just layer your slider bottoms, mayo, turkey, cheese, and slider tops in a casserole dish or baking sheet and cover everything with the glaze.
 Bake and boom, dinner is ready in less than 30 minutes!

-Not only that, but I think we all may have a bit of extra turkey lying around in a few weeks, so this might be a great way to repurpose that, yeah?
+Not only that, but I think we all may have a bit of extra turkey lying around after Thanksgiving, so this is a great way to repurpose that.

 Baked Turkey and Cheese Sliders